 Most Common Soccer Injuries

-Soccer injuries may be categorized as either cumulative (overuse) or acute (traumatic).
-Overuse injuries are frequently caused by excessive stress to muscles, joints and soft tissues over an extended period of time.
+Soccer injuries may be categorized as either chronic (overuse) or acute (traumatic).
+Chronic injuries are frequently caused by excessive stress to muscles, joints and soft tissues over an extended period of time.
 Initial symptoms may include nagging ache or pain, but can progress to debilitating injury if not properly attended to, including allowing adequate healing time.
 Acute injuries by contrast usually involve sudden, sharp, in severe cases, excruciating pain.
 Most common injuries include:

 Injury Prevention Strategies